duplocloud/compliance/siem/README.md

 		d. get new docker-compose.yml from this repo
 		e. start the containers and verify the agents ids with the ones from downloaded csv
 		f. verify everything in kibana
+7. **Update Wazuh config**: update wazuh configuration to listen on tcp port 1514 instead of udp 1514

-7. **Restore ES Data**: _cat/snapshots and restore the manual snapshot we have taken previously.
+8. **Restore ES Data**: _cat/snapshots and restore the manual snapshot we have taken previously.
-8. **Update Compliance config**: For the new compliance manager, update the config
+9. **Update Compliance config**: For the new compliance manager, update the config
 	>  \<add key="WAZUHCREDENTIALS" value="d2F6dWg6d2F6dWg=" />
-9. **Create LB**: Include wazuh master host to Linux docker and stop proxy host.
+10. **Create LB**: Include wazuh master host to Linux docker and stop proxy host.
 Create a service with dummy:latest and lb Create Reverseproxy config for the same